mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 1D damage from acid every 10 minutes, including the period in which they are freed.

 Lacking much in the way of a brain or developed organs, the greymass is hard to kill.
 Fortunately it poses relatively little threat to humans, being only about three metres across and unable to ‘swallow’ more than a boot.
-Indeed, the biggest hazard to humans is self- injury caused by trying to pull a trapped foot out of the greymass’ maw.
+Indeed, the biggest hazard to humans is self-injury caused by trying to pull a trapped foot out of the greymass’ maw.
 The greymass is apparently unable to let go of anything that is still moving and has quite a grip.

 Animal Hits Speed
 Kanderson’s
 Greymass

 4 Essentially
 Static